dailystory/docs/articles/api/lead.md

 }
 </pre>

 To see all the available fields, [login to DailyStory](https://app.dailystory.com/login), and navigate to an existing lead.
-For example, `Lead/Detail/117604`, and change the URL to `API/Lead/117604` to see the JSON representation of this lead.
+For example, `Lead/Detail/117604`.
+Then change the URL to `API/Lead/117604` to see the JSON representation of this lead.

 <pre class="brush: javascript">
 {